dgc-network/coliving-protocol/solana-programs/anchor/coliving-data/cli/README.md

 --eth-private-key d540ca11a0d12345f512e65e00bf8bf87435aa40b3731cbf0322971709eba60f
 ```

-## 4. Creating a track
+## 4. Creating a agreement
-Finally, using the parameters known from above, we can call createTrack - it is important to note that there is no 'metadata' flag as of now and the string is randomly generated.
-This object will be the pointer to a CID which contains track related information.
+Finally, using the parameters known from above, we can call createAgreement - it is important to note that there is no 'metadata' flag as of now and the string is randomly generated.
+This object will be the pointer to a CID which contains agreement related information.

 ```
-yarn run ts-node cli/main.ts -f createTrack \
+yarn run ts-node cli/main.ts -f createAgreement \
 -k ~/.config/solana/id.json \
 --user-solana-keypair $PWD/userKeypair.json \
 --user-storage-pubkey $USER_STORAGE_PUBKEY \